mohan-nagandlla/jenkins/CICD/README.md

-# Kubernets cluster accessing
+# CICD

-We can able to access the resources of Kubernets by rbac

-## admin rbac

-kubectl create clusterrolebinding jenkins-admin-binding --clusterrole=cluster-admin --serviceaccount=[jenkins namespace]:default
+We will deploy completed setup like building pushing imaegs and deploying the helm

 ## ENV

-the above jenkinsfile can require 4 env to run the pipline
+the above jenkinsfile can require 5 env to run the pipline

   1.namespace
   the namespace to deploy the package